Getting a Trademark - What's Involved?

 This work includes Trademarks, Copyright, Contracts, Terms of Service and Use; Name/ image/ likeness advising, Events and permits, and more.

-Susan is a licensed lawyer on the State Bars of California and Illinois and an Attorney and Counselor on the Bar of the United States Supreme Court.
+Susan is a licensed lawyer on the State Bars of California and Illinois and an Attorney and Counselor and Member of the Bar of the United States Supreme Court.

 Susan has a Juris Doctorate magna cum laude from Simmons Law School at Southern Illinois University, as well as a Bachelor of Arts in Film and Video from Columbia College Chicago.
 She also studied in the Master of Arts program in Mass Communication Media Arts Management at Southern Illinois University, including work in digital media, investigative journalism, and historic research.